sendbird/sendbird-platform-sdk-java/docs/UserChannelMetadataApi.md

 <a name="viewChannelMetacounter"></a>
 # **viewChannelMetacounter**
-> Map&lt;String, SendBirdAdditionalProperties&gt; viewChannelMetacounter(channelType, channelUrl, apiToken, key, keys)
+> Map&lt;String, SendBirdAdditionalProperties&gt; viewChannelMetacounter(apiToken, channelType, channelUrl, key, keys)

 View a channel metacounter - When retrieving all items of a channel metacounter